 The Foundation is seeking two (2) undergraduate, recent graduates, or graduate students for its Spring 2024 Internship Program.
 These positions are paid ($17.00 per hour) and require a minimum commitment of 24 hours per week.
 While the internship allows for a hybrid work environment, selected candidates must be available to work on-site at our Washington, D.C.
 Office as well.
 Part-time and full-time schedules are available, with an ideal starting date during the week of January 15, 2024.

-Interns may participate in a variety of activities, including research, writing, translation, and organizing meetings and events.
+Interns have the opportunity to work on a variety of projects during their time with the Foundation.
 Specific internship duties include, but are not limited to:

-- Highly motivated undergraduate, recent graduate or graduate student in good standing and with a strong interest or background in Asia-related issues or studies
+- Highly motivated undergraduate, recent graduate, or graduate student in good standing and with a strong interest or background in Asian affairs.

 - Ability to work with a diverse group of people, both independently and as part of a team.